 - 1. Go to the [Views] tab and expand the My Customized Maps section of the left NavBar.
 Select the device group that you want to view. - 2.
-To see the relations between EC2 instances and subnets, but not the relationships between ECS instances and VPCs, select the filter icon:

-3. In the Link Types section, deselect the checkbox for AWS VPC/EC2:
+To see the relations between EC2 instances and subnets, but not the relationships between ECS instances and VPCs, click the filter button. - 3.
+In the Link Types section, deselect the checkbox for AWS VPC/EC2.